 Colorado Springs, Colorado

 Escape to the Rocky Mountains of Colorado Springs in the fall when aspen trees turn the region to gold.
-Enjoy the changing leaves as you summit Pikes Peak on the cog train or with a paddle in hand on a family rafting trip along the Arkansas River with Echo Canyon River Expeditions.
+Enjoy the changing leaves as you summit Pikes Peak with a paddle in hand on a family rafting trip along the Arkansas River with Echo Canyon River Expeditions.
 Explore the dramatic red rocks at the Garden of the Gods, then hike the trails or take on all 10 ziplines at Broadmoor Seven Falls.
 Drive the Gold Belt Tour to re-trace travel routes of the world’s largest gold rush before settling in at the family-friendly Cheyenne Mountain Resort.

 Pay a visit to Arizona’s Sonoran Desert in the fall for fantastic hiking at Sabino Canyon and Tumamoc Hill.
 Saguaro National Park offers guided flashlight walks at night and programs that explore the more than 20 species of cactus in the park.
 Tucson’s night skies are ideal for stargazing, so attend one of the SkyNights programs at the University of Arizona’s Mount Lemmon.
 Kids will love a stay at a dude ranch, like Tanque Verde Ranch, which offers plenty of horseback riding, as well as fishing, hiking and mountain biking, even a daily kids camp.

 Las Vegas, Nevada